 Courage vs Bravery

-If a man puts his own life in danger by going inside a burning building to save the life of a toddler, would you call it courage, or bravery?
+Courage and bravery are two terms that are often used as synonyms in the English language which makes us wonder if there actually exists a difference between courage and bravery.
+For example, if a man puts his own life in danger by going inside a burning building to save the life of a toddler, would you call it courage or bravery?
 These are two words in English language that are most confusing, especially to those whose native language is not English.
 If one tries to look up dictionary for help, it is not forthcoming as it gives definitions that do not solve this confusion.
 This is why there are people who think that these two words are synonyms, and use them interchangeably.
 However, this is wrong and the difference between courage and bravery will be clear after reading this article.

 If a man commits suicide, he of course shows courage to make a plan, and then even executes it, but would you ever consider his act as a brave act?